coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 * most important keyboard shortcut: CTRL-ALT-? (shows all shortcuts)
 * extension: [nimbus screencapture](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?utm_source=chrome-app-launcher-search) easy peasy screencasts to paste into slack
 * extension: the great suspender (never get out of tabs)
+* ctrl-shift-f5: easy screenshots out of the box
+* the microphone: recording screencasts works very well out of the box, also in crouton/X11
+* the speaker: very clean, clear loud sound

 ## What I tried/used to use, but abandoned